SiddharthNarayanan8194/Sparks-Foundation-Internship-Python-Projects/README.md

 Task 6: Prediction using Decision Tree Algorithm
 Objective: Create the Decision Tree classifier and visualize it graphically.

-Task7:  Stock Market Prediction using Numerical Analysis
+Task 7: Stock Market Prediction using Numerical Analysis
 Objective: Create a model for stock price/performance prediction using numerical analysis of historical stock prices.